umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 For cloud projects using a shared resource and a granularity of 5 minutes, the user will see both the assigned private bytes in mega bytes (MB) and a comparison against the plan quota.
 The plan quotas are described here<https://docs.umbraco.com/umbraco-cloud/getting-started/umbraco-cloud-plans>.

-For cloud projects with a dedicated option (or a shared plan with another granularity than 5 minutes), the user will see the average assigned private bytes in bytes..
+For cloud projects with a dedicated option (or a shared plan with another granularity than 5 minutes), the user will see the average assigned private bytes in bytes.
 Here the statistics panel will display the maximum, average, and minimum allocation of private bytes based on selected granularity.

 ## Key benefits